What’s the difference between Advent and Lent?

 To begin to appreciate the “true meaning of Advent,” we can look to a few of the saints of Advent: the models of Christian perfection to whom the Church points for our edification during these three to four weeks.

 St. Francis Xavier, whose feast is December 3, was one of the original members of the Society of Jesus.
 He is best known for his mission trips to the Far East, opening India and Japan to the spread of the gospel.
 Francis hoped to do the same in China but died on the journey.
-His success at evangelism led to him being named a patron saint of the missions.
+He was named a patron saint of the missions because of his success at evangelism.

 Not as well-known was Francis’s reputation as a wonder-worker.
 He cured the sick, restored hearing and speech to the deaf and mute, multiplied coins that he gave to the poor, and raised the dead.
 In other words, he performed the same kind of deeds that heralded the coming of the Messiah into the world (Matt.
 11:4–5).
 Christ promised that his followers would perform mighty deeds in his name as signs that they were sent by him (Mark 16:15–18).